anon-blue/anon.blue/README.txt

 ierce.
 Wanted by the Michigan State Police Post for theft & child molestation, h e is possibly armed and is a heavy drug user so use caution. $10,000 reward for his capture!
-Please call (989) 354 - 1800 to report any ddds!
-Thank you!
+Please call (989) 354 - 1800 to report any dddsf Thank you!
 His soc ial Media with photos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tr e Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, ha s almost a shaved head, and has some facial hair.
 He wears glasses off and on an